strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 # Domain Log Review

 In this lab we are going to look at some logs that are generated in a domain password spray attack.

-We will start by using DeepBlueCLI, then move into looking directly at the event logs themselves.
+We will start by using **DeepBlueCLI**, then move into looking directly at the event logs themselves.

-We are going to use DeepBlueCLI to see if there are any odd logon patterns in the domain logs.
+We are going to use **DeepBlueCLI** to see if there are any odd logon patterns in the domain logs.

-Let's start by opening Windows Powershell:
+Let's start by opening **Windows Powershell**:

 ![](attachments/OpeningPowershell.png)